the hardest work there is,

 -- Henry Ford

 Well, I'm sure that Henry was a little full of himself when he said that about thinking.
-What he probably meant to say was focus is the hardest work there is, not thinking.
+What he probably meant to say was that focus is the hardest work there is, not thinking.
 Thinking cannot be helped.
 It is something we do without even paying attention.
 Of course, maybe he meant that so many are just not paying attention.
 At any rate, thinking is not hard work.
-It's not even work at all.
+It isn't even work in any way.
 We all do it all day long.

 Matter of fact, our thoughts often wander the hallways of the planet while we may be in the other room.
 If we were to even pay attention to every thought we had, we would have no time to do anything else.

 After reading Eckhart Tolle's The Power of Now, I've started paying attention to whether or not I am in the present.
 I just sort of play with it because I don't want to make it any kind of work or even a need.
 So, I simply try to pay attention to what I am thinking and feeling.

 Today, I took Charlie out for a walk.
 It was about a mile and during that time, I had plenty of thoughts.
 As I would notice a thought, I would gently try to bring myself back to the present by noticing something around me--cars, trees, leaves moving, a breeze washing over my body, and such.
 Back and forth I went between presence and being in the head as Eckart Tolle calls it.

 In order to be in the present, I need to realize that I am there or not there.
 If I am there, I enjoy it.
 If I am not there, I want to spend more time in the present, and this is a desire, so I gently guide myself away from being in my head to the being in the present moment.
 I have plenty of time after the walk to think about tasks, issues, ideas, and all manner of thinking.
 The present is now and my true enjoyment is also now, so that is where I want to be.